-The biggest early problem for farmers was rabbits.
-They had become established in the sand dunes between Invercargill and Riverton/Aparima in the 1860s, and by the early 1880s had spread throughout the province.
+The biggest early problem for farmers was rabbits, which had become established in the sand dunes between Invercargill and Riverton/Aparima in the 1860s, and spread throughout the province by the early 1880s.
 The carrying capacity of one Southland farm fell from 50,000 to 20,000 sheep.
-The plague eased in the 1890s, although it recurred in the early 1920s.
+The plague eased in the 1890s, but recurred in the early 1920s.

 Much Southland lowland was swampy – a result of a high water table and low evaporation rates – and many drains were needed to make it suitable for farming.
 Rain also leached the soil of nutrients, especially lime.
 Early farmers became pioneers in the large-scale use of lime on pasture.

-The rural population increased steadily from the 1870s until about 1911, along with the number of farms and the volume of production.
+The rural population increased steadily from the 1870s until about 1911, as did the number of farms and the volume of production.

 Invercargill’s population doubled over the same period, from about 6,000 to over 12,000.
-It acquired substantial buildings, municipal utilities, a massive water tower (still standing) and electric trams.
+The town acquired substantial buildings, municipal utilities, a massive water tower (still standing) and electric trams.

-In the 1920s the farm output continued to increase, but the rural population did not – agriculture became capital-intensive rather than labour-intensive.
-Yet the city of Invercargill continued to grow: by 1936 its population of nearly 26,000 had passed that of Southland county.
+In the 1920s farm output continued to increase, but the rural population did not – agriculture became capital-intensive rather than labour-intensive.
+Yet Invercargill continued to grow: by 1936 the city’s population of nearly 26,000 was greater than that of Southland county.

-The strong westerly winds made the Melbourne–Bluff route a favoured approach to New Zealand in sailing days – though sailing ships had to contend with contrary winds in Foveaux Strait.
+Prevailing westerly winds made the Melbourne–Bluff route a favoured approach to New Zealand in sailing days – though ships sometimes had to contend with contrary winds in Foveaux Strait.
 Land transport from Bluff to Invercargill had to take account of the tides at the narrow neck of the Bluff isthmus.

 The first railway in the south was built in 1864, of locally milled kahikatea (white pine).
 It ran between Invercargill and Makarewa, part of a scheme to improve access to the Wakatipu goldfield.
-When gold seekers moved on, the line was abandoned in 1866.
+Wooden rails tended to warp, and when gold seekers moved on, the line was abandoned in 1866.

 But railways had come to stay.
 A workshop opened in Invercargill in 1868.
-Through the 1870s, railways were built from Invercargill to Lumsden, Kingston, Ōtautau and Riverton, and between Lumsden and Gore.
+During the 1870s, railways were built from Invercargill to Lumsden, Kingston, Ōtautau and Riverton, and between Lumsden and Gore.
 Dunedin and Invercargill were linked in January 1879.
-By 1911 branch lines were opened to Hedgehope, Mossburn, Nightcaps, Tūātapere, Glenham, Waikaia, Waikākā, Tokanui and Ōhai.
+By 1911 branch lines operated to Hedgehope, Mossburn, Nightcaps, Tūātapere, Glenham, Waikaia, Waikākā, Tokanui and Ōhai.

 Rural Southland set up the country’s first electric power board, with a mandate to provide power to country areas as well as towns.

 Southland built its own power station at Lake Monowai.
-By the time the station was operating in 1925, more than 5,300 kilometres of power lines had been set up – far more than in any other part of the country.
+By the time the station opened in 1925, more than 5,300 kilometres of power lines had been strung – far more than in any other part of the country.
 By 1930 all settled parts of the province were reticulated.

-But the scheme was overambitious, and in the 1930s depression, the board went bankrupt.
+But the scheme was overambitious, and the board went bankrupt in the 1930s depression.
 The government took over, and Southland became the only part of New Zealand without a local electricity supplier.

-There was controversy over the building of Manapōuri power station, to supply electricity for an aluminium smelter at Tīwai Point, near Bluff.
-The work was done in a national park, and also projected a rise in the level of beautiful Lake Manapōuri.
+There was controversy over the building of Manapōuri power station to supply electricity for an aluminium smelter at Tīwai Point, near Bluff.
+The work would be done in a national park and require a rise in the level of beautiful Lake Manapōuri.

 Led by Southlanders, a massive protest campaign was mounted between 1969 and 1972.
 The scheme went ahead, but the lake’s level was not raised.

 Coal was first mined in western Southland in 1879 at Nightcaps.
 After those seams were exhausted, neighbouring Ōhai was mined.
 Nightcaps and Ōhai became mining towns, with strong labour traditions.
-From June 2009 the only operating mine in these areas will be an opencast one at Nightcaps.
+Since 2009 the only operating mine in this area has been an opencast one at Nightcaps.

 In 1930, when railway traffic peaked in Southland, there were 586 kilometres of track.
-After this, improved roads and more modern trucks and buses tipped the balance from rail to road freight.
+Improved roads and more modern trucks and buses then tipped the balance from rail to road freight.

 From 1958 to 1968 the US navy flew regularly between Invercargill and McMurdo Sound.
 These Antarctic flights attracted large crowds to watch the spectacular night take-offs, which used flame-throwing bottles to get airborne.
 Some hoped that Invercargill would become the jumping-off point for tourists to Antarctica – but it never happened.